-Policy Action Objective Program Accomplishments Status for Sixth Cycle property owners and potential preservation organizations regarding the potential use of Community Development Block Grant (CDBG) funds and/or Affordable Housing Fund monies to maintain affordable housing opportunities in those developments listed in Table H12 or assist in the non-profit acquisition of the units to ensure long-term affordability. change during the 6 th planning cycle.
+Policy Action Objective Program Accomplishments Status for Sixth Cycle the units to ensure long- term affordability.
 4.1.3 Continue to maintain information on the City's website and prepare written communication for tenants and other interested parties about Orange County Housing Authority Section 8 opportunities and to assist tenants and prospective tenants acquire additional understanding of housing law and related policy issues.
-Attend quarterly OCHA (Cities Advisory Committee) that provide updates on OCHA Section 8 waiting list and housing opportunities to ensure information provided on City website is up to date.
+Attend quarterly OCHA (Cities Advisory Committee) that provide updates on OCHA Section 8 waiting list and housing opportunities to ensure information provided on City website is upto-date.
 If Section 8 waiting list is opened, promote the availability of the program through marketing materials made available to the public.
 Pamphlets informing prospective tenants and landlords about the Orange County Housing Authority (OCHA) Section 8 program have been made available in the public lobby and information is posted on the City website.
-Ongoing The City will continue to provide residents and developers with information in the OCHA Section 8 program and attend Cities Advisory Committee meetings to remain up to date on opportunities relevant to the City.
-4.1.4 Investigate availability of federal, state, and local programs and pursue these programs, if found feasible, for the preservation of existing lower-income housing, especially for preservation of lower-income housing that may convert to market rates during the next 10 years.
-In addition, continually Investigate availability of programs in February of each year when new funding opportunities are typically announced.
+Ongoing The City will continue to provide residents and developers with information in the OCHA Section 8 program and attend Cities Advisory Committee meetings to remain up-to-date on opportunities relevant to the City.
+Investigate availability of federal, state, and local programs and pursue these programs, if found feasible, for the preservation of existing lower-income housing, especially for preservation of lower-income housing that may convert to market rates during the next 10 years.
+In Investigate availability of programs in February of each year when new funding opportunities are typically announced.
 The City attends OCHA meetings and has continued to investigate available programs and evaluate the feasibility of participating in such programs.
 The Cove project worked directly with OCHA to obtain project-based Veterans Affairs Supportive Housing (VASH) vouchers.
 Orange County is provided VASH vouchers which are distributed to the Cities via OCHA.
 The project was awarded the project based VASH vouchers in 2016.
-Renovations of the units Ongoing The City will continue to seek availability of programs for funding of affordable housing and make this information available to the public.
+Renovations of the units began in 2017 and lease-up of the project-based voucher units was complete in spring 2018.
+Additionally, the project received Veterans Housing and Ongoing The City will continue to seek availability of programs for funding of affordable housing and make this information available to the public.